Oxford Hawks Hockey Club: History

 Neil Biggs and Richard Clarke were instrumental in the laying of the first artificial turf in 1990.
 Home games and training at Bisham Abbey was impractical and expensive, and it was clear that hockey of the future would be played on artificial turf.
 Working closely together the plan was hatched, funding raised and pitch delivered.
-The energy and enthusiasm of both Richard and Neil had galvanised the club towards a clear target and it was delivered.
+The energy and enthusiasm of both Richard and Neil had galvanized the club towards a clear target and it was delivered.
 Oxford Hawks were the first club in the area to have artificial turf.
 Neil and Richard were also heavily involved in the relaying of the artificial turf in 2000 with a sand-dressed surface that plays effectively like a water based pitch.

 In 2007, Oxford Hawks, jointly with their N.O.S.C. partners North Oxford Lawn Tennis Club undertook to refurbish the clubhouse at a cost of £300,000.
 This was completed in 2008 due to the exceptional hard work of Richard Clarke, Neil Biggs, Dave Robson and John Kaluza.
 During the construction the clubhouse was out of action and Hawks teams had to entertain their opposition at the local Woodstock Arms after matches.
 On May 10, 2008, Tim Henman, son of longstanding Hawks member Tony, officially opened the clubhouse.

 In 2008, Club President Paddy Roche reinstated the President’s Punch Up, a traditional event on the final Sunday before Christmas.
 Hundreds of members past and present fill the clubhouse for a day where many former members enjoyed the facilities that the newly refurbished clubhouse had to offer.
 This fixture has remained in the Club Calendar for many years.

 In 2011, the Club completed a £900,000 project to build a second artificial turf pitch on the site, as well as resurfacing the existing turf.
 The project was driven again by Neil Biggs, and was officially opened by the Non-Executive Chairman of England Hockey, Philip Kimberley on Saturday 7 May 2011.
 The project was made possible by both grants from England Hockey and the National Hockey Foundation, as well as partnership with Oxford High School and Magdalen College School.